List of Bellator MMA champions: Bellator Lightweight World Grand Prix Tournament

+Year long, eight-man Bantamweight tournament.
+Current Lightweight champion, Usman Nurmagomedov, is a participant and will defend the title until the end of the tournament.
+If he loses, the winner will be declared the new linear champion.

 Champions by nationality

 The division champions includes only linear champions.
 Interim champions who have never become linear champions will be listed as interim champions.
 Fighters with multiple title reigns in a specific division will also be counted once.
 Tournaments runners-up are not included.

 Records

 Most wins in title bouts

 The following includes all fighters with three or more championship and/or interim championship title wins.
 Fighters with the same number of title wins are arranged in order of less title bouts losses.
 Tournament championships are not included.

 Most consecutive title defenses

 The following includes all Bellator champions who were able to consecutively defend their title two times or more.
 Fighters with the same number of title defenses are listed chronologically.

 Multi-division champions

 Fighters who have won championships in multiple weight classes.
 Tournament champions are not included.